How Long Does Dental Implant Treatment Take?

 Generally, each implant will take around half an hour to complete.
 Your dentist may have scheduled more than one session if you’re replacing several or even all of your teeth.

 If you’re anxious about your appointment, dental clinics might offer you the option of being sedated.
-This option will mean that your procedure takes a little longer, as you’ll need time to come round safely afterward.
+This option will mean that your procedure takes a little longer, as you’ll need time to wake safely afterward.

-Congratulations!
-Once you’ve had all of your implants, the last stage is the healing process.
+Once your dental implants are in place, your mouth will need to heal.
 Again, the length of time this takes will depend on how many implants you’ve had fitted.

 Immediately after the procedure, you’ll naturally be a little sore.
 However, this discomfort will quickly improve.